ccj5351/studynotes/auto-encoding/What-are-Diffusion-Models.md

 They found the most effective noise is to apply Gaussian noise at low resolution and Gaussian blur at high resolution.
 In addition, they also explored two forms of conditioning augmentation that require small modification to the training process.
 Note that conditioning noise is only applied to training but not at inference.

-- Truncated conditioning augmentation stops the diffusion process early at step $t &gt; 0$ for low resolution.
+- Truncated conditioning augmentation stops the diffusion process early at step $t > 0$ for low resolution.

 - Non-truncated conditioning augmentation runs the full low resolution reverse process until step 0 but then corrupt it by $\mathbf{z}_t \sim q(\mathbf{x}_t \vert \mathbf{x}_0)$ and then feeds the corrupted $\mathbf{z}_t$ s into the super-resolution model.